• Skip to primary navigation

 From: Central Bank

-Unlike other financial goals like saving up for a wedding or a vacation, retirement is a long-term commitment.
+Unlike other financial goals such as saving for a wedding or a vacation, retirement is a long-term commitment.
 How you save today will profoundly impact your retired life in the future.
-This money-saving chart tells us that you need to set up goals and act on them as early as possible to enjoy your dream retirement.
+This money-saving chart tells us that you need to set goals and act on them as early as possible to enjoy your dream retirement.

 10. Save money on a wedding